emilioMaddalena/KPC/README.md

-# KPC
+# KPC :bulb:

-This code is the supplementary material for the paper **KPC: Learning-Based Model Predictive Control with Deterministic Guarantees** by Emilio T. Maddalena, Paul Scharnhorst, Yuning Jiang and Colin N. Jones.
+This code is the supplementary material for the paper

 ```yaml
 @inproceedings{maddalena2021kpc,